 With the support of our stable Hungarian producer base, this vegetable is always available in high quality in our wholesale assortment – ask us for an offer!

-What you need to know about leeks?
+What you need to know about spring onion?

-The history of the leek dates back thousands of years, and its origins probably go back to Central Asia.
+The history of the spring onion dates back thousands of years, and its origins probably go back to Central Asia.
 It was popular with the ancient Egyptians and Romans, who valued both its taste and its medicinal properties.
 In Europe, it was particularly popular in France, Belgium, the Netherlands and the UK, where it is still grown in significant quantities.

 Its health benefits include low calories and high fibre content.
 It contains significant amounts of vitamins A, C, K and folic acid.
 Its high antioxidant content supports the immune system and is beneficial for the cardiovascular system and may also help reduce the risk of certain cancers.